-By the 1889-1890 winter season, 53 Hereford was the home of Horace Billings, a hide and leather merchant.
-He previously had lived at 323 Commonwealth, where his wife, Sarah Arianna (Sears) Billings, had died in July of 1880.
+By the 1889-1890 winter season, 53 Hereford was the home of Horace Billings and his adopted daughter, Elizabeth G. Billings.
+They previously had lived at 323 Commonwealth, where his wife, Sarah Arianna (Sears) Billings, had died in July of 1880.
 He was a former wholesale leather and hide dealer; his business.
 Billings & Eaton, had failed in April, of 1889.

 Horace Billings died in May of 1905 and Elizabeth Billings moved soon thereafter.